phistr2/github-maven-example/README.md

 * Fork this projectcdfdf
 * Update the `pom.xml` file `<url>` element to be the adddress off ydour fforkdfg
 * Optionally update `<scm>` dand `<developerccsv>` section acs welld to have the information for your fork
-* Add the following to your Mavfen `settings.xmcl` file updated with your GitHub login name and password:n sdfd c
+* Add thfe following to your Mavfen `settings.xmcl` file updated with your GitHub login name and password:n sdfd c
 ```xml